tinymce/tinymce-docs/plugins/a11ychecker.md

 #### Example: Using `a11ychecker_filter_issue` to filter out all Accessibility Checker table rules

-The callback function in the following example will return `false` if the issue `element` value is `'table'`, filtering all table-related issues from the Accessibility Checker report.
+The callback function in the following example will return `false` if the issue `element` value is `'table'`, filtering all `table` element-related issues from the Accessibility Checker report.

 ```js
 tinymce.init({